dylanfrankcom/EDMC-Steamshot/README.md

 ### Credit
 EDMC-Steamshot is a fork of [NoFoolLikeOne's](https://github.com/NoFoolLikeOne) [EDMC-Screenshot](https://github.com/NoFoolLikeOne/EDMC-Screenshot) plugin, without which this plugin would not be possible.
 This plugin differs from its parent as it renames and relocates an uncompressed png file created by Steam while retaining EDFX / Reshade effects.
-All credit to the original creator.